 The Department and DCF are developing more detailed guidance which will include procedures to identify students who are in foster care; to make best interest determinations; and to address transportation responsibilities and logistics.

 We recognize that this new transportation requirement will place a burden on many districts.
 In the short term, we encourage districts to work cooperatively to identify the most efficient means of providing this transportation, either directly or through your education collaboratives.
 For the longer term, we are committed to working with districts to examine how they can most effectively meet the variety of out-of-district transportation requirements they face, including students in foster care, homeless students, students attending private special education schools, and students attending out-of-district vocational programs.
 The growing cost of providing these specialized transportation services means that we need to explore the widest possible range of delivery methods to identify the most efficient and sustainable means of meeting that challenge.

 The Department is here to support districts and students during this transition and appreciates the efforts of all involved.
-If you have questions or concerns please feel free to reach out to the Department's Foster Care Point of Contact, Elizabeth Harris, via 781-338-6310.
+If you have questions or concerns please contact one of the Department's foster care contacts.

 2 Directory Administrator

 3 Non-Regulatory Guidance: Ensuring Educational Stability for Children in Foster Care, USED and USHHS, June 23, 2016.
 Page 6